aufam/etl/README.md

 The C++ standard template library (STL) has well tested functionality. but there are some parts that do not fit well with limited resource requirements needed by embedded systems.
-Also, most embedded C++ compilers do not support the standard beyond C++03.
+Also, some embedded compilers do not support the standard beyond C++17.

 ETL is not meant to completely replace STL, but to complement it.
 ETL also has some useful components that are not present